 Panel size appeared to be compatible to service size.
-Branch breaker distribution appeared normal except gfor one breaker which is double tapped, have reviewed and corrected as necessary.
+Branch breaker distribution appeared normal except for several breakers which are double tapped, have reviewed and corrected accordingly.
 No signs of overheating were evident at the time of the inspection.
 Outlets were randomly tested and had correct polarity, except as noted.
+Loose waires at the panel should be properly secured before entering the panel.